folletto95/MeshSpy-Client/README.md

 Visit `http://localhost:8080` and post messages through the form to see them listed on the page.

+## API

+The client interacts with the management server via HTTP.
+When the server is not reachable, MeshSpy retries the connection every five minutes until it succeeds.
+The API currently supports:

+- Node registration and listing
+- Telemetry upload
+- Waypoint upload
+- Admin payload forwarding
+- Alert messaging

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.